JuanDaviid01/JuanDaviid01/README.md

 </h3>

 ## 🧑‍💻 About Me
-- 🌱 Learning more about: Cloud computing (AWS), DevOps and Scrum practices, Djando and More.
+- 🌱 Learning more about: Djando & Docker.
 - 👯 Looking to collaborate on: projects related to AI, development, or automation.
 - 📜 Certified in: Artificial Intelligence | Completed a Cybersecurity course.